LucasJWilliams/callchanges/content/docs/060-the-raise/index.md

 weight: 60
 ---

-# Chapter 4 – The Raise
+# Chapter 5 – The Raise

 In this chapter I am going to deal with what I think is one of the hardest aspects of Devon call change ringing, and that is the raise.

 Elsewhere in the ringing world, ringing up is seen as a means to an end.
 We need to get the bells up in order to be able to ring other things, and we do it once at the start of our ringing session.
 If our bells are a little bit heavy, or if as is often the case, a sub-optimal number of ringers have turned up on time, we may get some of the bells up singly, three at a time, or whatever gets the job done with the least pain.
-We generally don’t view it as a performance and striking in the raise it rarely critiqued let alone corrected.
+We generally don’t view it as a performance, and striking in the raise it rarely critiqued let alone corrected.

 Let’s face it, ringing up in peal is difficult, and leading up in peal is very difficult.
 Fact.
 You are lucky if you regularly see it done well.